-In 1996, Kroll et al. published a study of 990 patients that received free flaps for reconstruction of the breast, extremities, or head and neck between 1988 and 1994 (3).
+In 1996, Kroll et al. published a study of 990 patients who received free flaps for reconstruction of the breast, extremities, or head and neck between 1988 and 1994 (3).
 In general, the patients were monitored hourly for 3 days, every 2 hours for the next 1-2 days, and then every 4 hours until discharge or until post-op day 7.
 The group noted a 5.1% flap thrombosis rate with a subsequent 3.2% flap loss rate after attempted salvage.
 Several characteristics of the flap thromboses were noted.
 First, 80% of the flaps that developed problems did so in the first two days.
 Only 5% of flaps developed thromboses after day 3, and no salvage was obtained for those with late failures.
-54% of the thrombosed flaps were primarily venous failures, 20% arterial, and 12% mixed.
-90% of the arterial thromboses occurred on the first day, suggesting either technical problems or severe innate flap pathology.
+54% of the thromboses occurred on the first day, suggesting either technical problems or severe innate flap pathology.

-In 2002, Chen et al. published a retrospective review of patients receiving free flaps between January 2002 and June 2003 with a particular focus on the failed flaps and salvage rates (4).
+In 2002, Chen et al. published a retrospective review of patients receiving free flaps between January 2002 and June 2003 with a focus on the failed flaps and salvage rates (4).
 1142 free flaps were performed and 113 failed.
 63% of the flaps were completely salvaged, 20% partially salvaged, and 16% failed completely.
 Confirming Kroll's 1996 observation, 82% of the flaps failed within 24 hours and 96% within 72 hours.
 85% were able to be salvaged.
 Flaps that failed one week out had a meager 33% salvage rate.